 B2 has fewer costs to parse, an advantage when you factor in that it’s also cheaper than any Amazon plan, including Amazon Glacier.
 Only the budget-friendly Wasabi costs less among IaaS providers.
 Then again, Wasabi has a minimum storage charge of 1TB, whether you use that much, while B2 lets you store as little, or as much, data as needed (read our Wasabi review).

 B2 fees are split between storage and usage.
 For those looking for a simpler approach to online backup, the company offers an unlimited online backup service for $5 per month.
-You can read about it in our Backblaze review.
+You can read about it in our Backblaze review and Backblaze pricing guide.

 Backblaze B2 Storage Rates

 The first 10GB of B2 cloud storage are free.
 Storage after that costs half a penny per gigabyte per month, roughly a quarter the cost of Amazon S3, Microsoft Azure and Google Cloud.

 Backblaze doesn’t provide any discounts for those who store terabytes of data, but at that rate, which works out to $5 per terabyte each month, that’s not a problem.

 Backblaze charges for both egress and API calls.
 Egress refers to file downloads, and carries a rate of 1 dollar cent for every gigabyte downloaded each month.
 While Wasabi doesn’t charge for egress at all, Backblaze’s rate is still one-tenth the egress rate charged by Microsoft and Google.